Friends of Cromford Canal

 When you take a look at the official website of the Friends of the Cromford Canal you’ll find it full of all kinds of wonderful information.
 There’s a good read about the history of the canal going right back as far as 1779.
 They have an amazing collection of photographs, some of which go back to times gone by.
 When you see the images of the tunnel at Butterly you begin to realise just how much work there is to do.
 You can take a look at the merchandise they have to offer and possibly even support them by making a purchase.

-One of the ways that the FCC raise funds is by featuring Boat Trips.
+One of the ways that the FCC raises funds is by featuring Boat Trips.
 The Birdswood website will give you details of these trips.
 Moreover, there’s a choice of trips available.
-You can choose to go on the regular trip which is a barge powered by a motor.
+You can choose to go on a regular trip which is a barge powered by a motor.
 Or, add a little romance to it by stepping back in time with a horse-drawn trip.
 You can also take it a stage further and actually charter the whole boat.

 The website allows you to book your trip online.